byu-uav-class/rosflight_ws/README.md

 Click the play button in the gazebo window toolbar.

-The airplane should fly a pre-defined waypoint path.
+The airplane should takeoff and fly a pre-defined waypoint path.

 ### Running the ROSflight sil simulator

 Set up your Taranis X7 transmitter with a new model.
 You will probably need to setup a arm switch and reverse your elevator input.
 Plug the transmitter into your computer with a mini-USB cable.

-Type the following into a terminal
+Type the following into a terminal:

 ```
 cd ~/rosflight_ws